maxint-rd/TinySoftWire/examples/mxT13_I2C_device_configurator/README.md

 # T13I2C device configurator

-Arduino utility sketch to configure T13I2C devices.
+Arduino utility sketch to configure and test T13I2C devices.
+Scan, write/read data, test frequency of generic I2C devices; change address, show device type of T13I2C devices.
 T13I2C devices are I2C slave devices that use the T13I2C protocol for configuration.

 ## T13I2C protocol
 Using the TinySoftWire library an ATtiny13A can receive I2C data.
 To make configuring ATtiny I2C devices easier, a common protocol can be implemented.
 When using this T13I2C protocol, data is preceeded by single-byte commands.
 Commands F0-FF are reserved for special common purposes.
 The reserved commands depend on the device, but may include the following: